bioatmosphere/An_emergent_soil_enzyme_decomposition_model/README.md

 **/Source Data**

 Data from the model outputs of DEMENT, in contrast to the data presented below which is processed (but just literally data extraction) and derived from these data.
-In addition, parameters setting up the DEMENT is listed.
-These data will be available soon by the end of this week (Feb.10th, 2019)
+How to extract data from these outputs, the code used, is demonstrated in Jupyter Notebooks with R. In addition, parameters setting up the DEMENT is listed.

 **/Figure_1**